How do you teach yourself about storytelling? Why is it that some copywriters seem to nail it, while others flounder?

-I started to notice the same patterns happening over and over again: I saw brilliant designers and creative urban planners come up with strategies for re-designing cities — tools to change the ways buildings breathed and moved, how people interacted, how our public park systems worked — and I saw those ideas crushed, time and time again, under a lack of understanding.
+I started to notice the same patterns happening over and over again.
+Saw brilliant designers and creative urban planners come up with strategies for re-designing cities.
+Saw tools to change the ways buildings breathed and moved, how people interacted.
+I saw those ideas crushed, time and time again, under a lack of understanding.

 The same things kept happening: during the presentation, ideas weren’t communicated in a way that resonated.

 The same things kept happening.
 During the presentation with the client, the city, or the public agency, the ideas weren’t communicated in a way that resonated — and persuaded.
 Some people would get caught up in tiny details; others would miss the big picture.
 Sometimes a great idea got buried under the weight of myopic details.

 In addition, your audience has different styles of decision-making.
 Some leaders make decisions immediately, swept up in ideas and willing to go along.
 Other leaders need to ruminate and process.
 Some folks want to believe that they’ve been the ones to come up with the idea.

 The art of persuasion and conversation is its own art, its own field.

 Knowing how to explain your idea in a way that is compelling, clear, and persuades others to adopt it (and give you money for it!) is no easy task.
 Tired designers kept arriving at brilliant solutions.
 They also faced the challenge of explaining themselves.
 Communication is the art of getting your ideas heard, shared, understood, and adopted.
 Designing and communicating are separate, but highly related fields.